MilliPress/MilliCache/README.md

-# MilliCache: Redis Full Page Cache for WordPress
+# MilliCache: High-Performance Full Page Cache for WordPress

 [![e2e-Tests](https://github.com/MilliPress/MilliCache/actions/workflows/playwright.yml/badge.svg)](https://github.com/MilliPress/MilliCache/actions/workflows/playwright.yml)

 **MilliCache is a fast & flexible full-page caching solution for WordPress**.
-Unlike other caching plugins, it uses Redis as its backend to store cached pages.
+It uses in-memory key-value stores like Redis, Valkey, KeyDB, or Dragonfly as its backend to store cached pages.
-By leveraging Redis's in-memory storage capabilities, MilliCache is exceptionally fast, reliable, and scalable.
+By leveraging in-memory storage capabilities, MilliCache is exceptionally fast, reliable, and scalable.
 Moreover, it allows for highly efficient and targeted cache invalidation, greatly increasing both efficiency and flexibility.
 This is especially important for the future of WordPress, as it enables more dynamic content and complex caching strategies — for example, with the use of the Block Editor.

 Optimized for both WordPress Multisite and Single Site setups,